The Flies That Love Fruit!

-The fly pictured is clearly a male because the last two abdominal segments are dark.
+The fly pictured above is male because the last two abdominal segments are dark.
 In female flies, the segments are uniform and light.

-Externally, these flies can be found almost anywhere, but likely sites of Fruit Fly activity include, compost & rubbish bins, where sweet residues and rotten fruit along with other fermenting products are a powerful attractant.
+External sites of fly activity include compost & rubbish bins, where you find sweet residues and rotten fruit along with other fermenting products are a powerful attractant.

-Internally the flies are commonly seen in our homes and businesses, especially in kitchens, bars and beer cellars, where spilt residues often build up beneath the lips of sinks, or between the bottom of base unit plinths and the floor.
+A fruit fly infestation in your home or business is no fun.
+Infestations are common in kitchens, bars and beer cellars.
+Spilt residues that build up beneath the lips of sinks, or between the bottom of base unit plinths and the floor.

 Again, Good housekeeping can discourage these flies.

-Poor hygiene encourages Fruit Flies, meaning they are an early sign of deteriorating or consistently neglected hygiene in food premises.
+Poor hygiene encourages flies, meaning they are an early sign of deteriorating or consistently neglected hygiene in food premises.

-Good house-keeping can make a huge difference to the success of any pest management or fly extermination programme.
+Good house-keeping can make a big difference to the success of any pest management plan.
 This is a key indicator of quality and one of the first things that council food safety officers look for.

 Are Fruit Flies Dangerous?

-Proactive fly control measures such as discreet electronic fly killing devices, along with fruit fly traps provide economical control.
+Fly control measures such include discreet electronic fly killing (EFK’s) devices and passive fruit fly traps.

-Although they have a significant capacity to spread diseases through the environmental spread of viruses, bacteria and moulds, it is not widely reported that fruit-flies are a risk to humans, so for now at least they are considered an undesirable nuisance pest.
+Although flies have a capacity to spread viruses, bacteria and moulds, fruit-flies rarely pose a risk to humans.
+For now, at least, they only seen as a nuisance pest.

 Need Help? – 01173692709 Bristol Fruit Fly Control